tbobm/talks-fosdem/prov-vs-conf-vs-etc.md

 **Infrastructure as Code**

-Eliminate config drift using IaC
+Eliminate config drift using Infrastructure as Code
 > Automation
 avoids shell scripts, people's brain and stuff